Kennedy Road sanitary trunk sewer project

 About the Kennedy Road sanitary trunk sewer project

-As part of the program management approach, the Kennedy Road sanitary trunk sewer project is being undertaken and will address sewage conveyance capacity needs while supporting anticipated growth and protecting the environment.
+As part of the Flow | Central Brampton Program, the Kennedy Road sanitary trunk sewer project is being undertaken to address sewage conveyance capacity needs while supporting anticipated growth and protecting the environment.

-The Class EA Planning Process will assess and recommend the preferred route for a new large diameter sanitary trunk sewer with the study completion targeted by fall 2025.
-The new sanitary trunk sewer needs to be in service by 2030.
+The Kennedy Road sanitary trunk sewer project is being completed through a Schedule C Municipal Class Environmental Assessment (EA) Study, which assesses and recommends the preferred route for a new large diameter sanitary trunk sewer.
+The Environmental Study Report is expected to be published in Summer 2026, with the new sanitary trunk sewer planned to be in service by 2030.

 Process